grame-cncm/inscoreweb/README.md

-# inscoreweb
-INScore JS online editor
+# Welcome to the INScore JS Online Editor